renovatebot/renovate/docs/usage/configuration-options.md

 ## branchTopic

 This field is combined with `branchPrefix` and `additionalBranchPrefix` to form the full `branchName`. `branchName` uniqueness is important for dependency update grouping or non-grouping so be cautious about ever editing this field manually.
-This is an advance field and it's recommend you seek a config review before applying it.
+This is an advanced field, and it's recommend you seek a config review before applying it.

 ## bumpVersion